AdamNaghs/cvector/README.md

 If you have data that needs a function to be ran on it before freeing you can specify a function to free with.
 The Vec has a func ptr named free_obj you can assign to free your object.

+Freeing a vector and then attempting to use it without reinitilizing will likely cause a VEC ALLOC ERROR.

 Example using threads:

     #include <windows.h>